Honors Credit

 Course Description: The purpose of independent study is to provide students with an opportunity to participate in an educational experience beyond what is typically offered in the classroom.
 Students must be prepared to exercise a great deal of independent initiative in pursuing such studies.
 Honors students may receive independent study credit for research projects of their own or those shared with faculty members, certain internship opportunities, or some types of work or volunteer experiences.

-Students wishing to register for Honors Independent Study must meet with Jessica to discuss course requirements and have their registration holds removed.
-Call Brenda at 3-3175 to make an appointment.
+Students wishing to register for Honors Independent Study must meet with Jessica to discuss course requirements and have their registration holds removed. https://jessica-honors.youcanbook.me/

 Dr. Jessica Moon, arr